DMSC-Instrument-Data/dataset_viewer/documents/Design.md

 MainPresenter: Manages the behavior of the MainView and retrieves data from the MainModel.
 MainModel: Contains the data array.
 ## Sequence Diagrams
-These sequence diagrams illustrate the object interations that occur in the case of the following user actions:
+These sequence diagrams illustrate the object interactions that occur in the case of the following user actions:
 * Pressing an X button for one of the dimensions
 * Changing the stepper value for one of the dimensions
 ### Pressing an X Button